 Churchill’s ‘Battle of Britain’ phrase was also hijacked by the British propaganda machine in 1940, and was defined by an Anglo-American media-construct to mean the air battle that prevented invasion.
 In contrast, by late 1940 the Admiralty was defending itself from ill-informed criticism for its handling of the early naval campaigns and the loss of some major warships.
 But if the Battle of Britain must remain exclusively and indelibly linked with the fighter defence of 1940, then surely the time has come for a Finest Hour Monument to honour the broader Battle for Britain participants?

-Anthony Cumming’s book, The Royal Navy and the Battle of Britain, is to be published by the Naval Institute Press in September 2010.
+Anthony Cumming is the author of The Royal Navy and the Battle of Britain (Naval Institute Press in September 2010)

 Timeline: The naval war of 1940

 Allied and German naval forces clash around Norway.
 The Allies lose the land campaign but the Kriegsmarine has been decimated with the loss of three cruisers, one gunnery training ship, eight U-boats, one torpedo boat and ten destroyers plus various support craft.
 The Allied naval losses are also heavy but more sustainable.